Mazda CX-60: Cambodia

+The CX-60 was launched in Cambodia in May 2023, offered in the entry-level Evolve variant powered by a 2.5L Skyactiv-G petrol engine with rear-wheel drive.
+For the 2026 model year, the Cambodian lineup was updated to the SE trim, with all-wheel drive became standard.

 Indonesia

 The CX-60 was launched in Indonesia on 26 July 2023, with two trim levels: Elite and Kuro Edition.
 Both trims are powered by a 3.3L e-Skyactiv-G mild hybrid petrol with standard all-wheel-drive.
 The Pro trim which uses the 2.5L Skyactiv-G petrol standard with all-wheel drive was added in July 2024.
 The entry-level Sport trim which uses the 2.5L Skyactiv-G petrol standard with rear-wheel drive was added in July 2025.

 Japan

 The CX-60 for the Japanese market was detailed in April 2022.
 It is offered with four powertrains, consisting of the base Skyactiv-G 2.5L petrol (25S), Skyactiv-D 3.3L diesel (XD), e-Skyactiv D 3.3 diesel mild hybrid (XD-Hybrid), and a 2.5 petrol plug-in hybrid.
 Two-wheel drive is available for the 25S and XD.